bnevis-i/edgex-docs/docs_src/design/adr/security/0017-consul-security.md

 and each EdgeX service will utilize a Consul access token to authenticate to Consul.
 Consul access tokens will be requested from the Vault Consul secrets engine (to avoid introducing additional bootstrapping secrets).
-Consul tokens will be transient and not persisted
-(to avoid having to persistent store and renew generated tokens).

 ## Consequences

 Full implementation of this ADR will deny Consul access to all existing Consul clients.
 To limit the impacts of the change, deployment will take place in phases:

-Phase 1:
+### Phase 1

-- Vault bootstrapper will install Vault Consul secrets engine (one-time setup).
+- Vault bootstrapper will install Vault Consul secrets engine.
 - Secretstore-setup will create a Vault token for consul secrets engine configuration.
-- Consul bootstrapper will enable Consul ACLs with non-persistent tokens and a default "allow" policy.
+- Consul will be started with Consul ACLs enabled with persistent agent tokens and a default "allow" policy.
-- Consul bootstrapper will create a Consul management token, and use the provided Vault token to (re)configure the Consul secrets engine in Vault.
+- Consul bootstrapper will create a bootstrap management token and use the provided Vault token to (re)configure the Consul secrets engine in Vault.
+- Consul bootstrapper will create agent ("node") token and install it into the agent.
 - Open a port to signal that Consul bootstrapping is completed.
   (Integrate with `ready_to_run` signal.)

-Phase 2:
+### Phase 2

-- Consul bootstrapping process will enable Consul ACLs with non-persistent tokens and change to a default "deny" policy.
-- Consul bootstrapper will install a role in Vault that allows for all-Consul access with a 1 hour TTL.
+- Consul bootstrapper will install a role in Vault that creates global-management tokens in Consul with no TTL.
 - Registry and configuration client libraries will be modified to request Consul access tokens from Vault and use the Consul access token for Consul transactions.
-  (Use of an expired token results in a new request to Vault.)
+- Consul tokens once requested will be stored in Vault KV store for later retrieval.
+- Consul configuration will be changed to a default "deny" policy.

-Phase 3:
+### Phase 3

-- Introduce per-service roles and ACL policies that give each service access to its own subset of the Consul key-value store.
+- Introduce per-service roles and ACL policies that give each service access to its own subset of the Consul key-value store and to register in the service registry.
+- Token lifetime will be reduced to 1 hour.
+- Expiration of a Consul token will result in a call to Vault to request a new token (resulting token will be persisted in Vault KV store for the service).

 ## References